-March 11, 2026 is a busy day: Anthropic creates an interdisciplinary institute for public debate on AI, Perplexity rolls out its “Computer” vision with four simultaneous APIs, OpenAI publishes new agentic primitives in the Responses API, and Meta details four generations of custom AI chips developed over two years.
+March 11, 2026 is a packed day: Anthropic creates an interdisciplinary institute for public debate on AI, Perplexity rolls out its “Computer” vision with four simultaneous APIs, OpenAI releases the new agentic primitives of the Responses API, and Meta details four generations of custom AI chips developed in two years.

-The Institute will assemble an interdisciplinary team — researchers, economists, lawyers, public policy specialists — with unique access to Anthropic’s cutting-edge models.
-Its mission: analyze and communicate societal, economic, and security impacts of AI as they evolve.
+The Institute will bring together an interdisciplinary team — researchers, economists, legal scholars, public policy experts — with unique access to Anthropic’s frontier models.
+Its mission: analyze and communicate the societal, economic, and safety impacts of AI as they unfold.

 Three initial hires were announced: